pranav4904/shivaay_cookbook/README.md

 # Prerequisites

-First, install the OpenAI library for your preferred language using the package manager To use the Shivaay API, you'll need to obtain an API key from https://shivaay.futurixai.com/playground.
+First, install the OpenAI library for your preferred language using the package manager.

+To use the Shivaay API, you'll need to obtain an API key from https://shivaay.futurixai.com/playground.
 Store this key securely in your environment variables.